Serbian court acquits ex-US Marine citing lack of evidence

 Serbian Interior Minister Nebojsa Stefanovic said that at the time of his arrest Corbett was in possession of a firearm with erased serial number.
 Stefanovic said that this “implies that something was going on, but I cannot say any more than that.”

-Government-controlled tabloids had claimed the American citizen planned to assassinate a senior Serb politician and destabilize the country.
+Pro-Russian, government-controlled Serbian tabloids had claimed the American citizen planned to assassinate a senior Serb politician and destabilize the country.

-The Higher Court in Belgrade said Tuesday Corbett was acquitted because of lack of evidence.
+Serbian President Aleksandar Vucic, who was allegedly one of the targets of the assassination plan, commented at the time that it was obvious that Corbett did not come to Serbia “to shoot fish in the Danube River.”

+Corbett’s case drew more attention after his lawyer was gunned down in Belgrade last summer.
+It is not known whether that crime, which remains unsolved, was in any way linked to the case.